 3. What classes should I take?

-Continuing with lessons and practice is also important.
+Continuing with lessons and practice is very important.
 Dr. James Arnwine, Dean of the School of Visual, Media and Performing Arts at Pasadena City College in California, urges students to also take music theory and musicianship classes.
 Otherwise, upon transferring, you are “still at freshman level in the theory and musicianship courses.”

-Brad Andrews, director of admissions at University of Redlands School of Music, concurs.
-When talking with prospective transfer students, he advises them to “continue taking music lessons and practice a lot ––you must play at a high level because sophomore and junior transfers are evaluated differently than freshmen.”
+Brad Andrews, director of admissions at University of Redlands School of Music, adds that to transfer, “you must play at a high level because sophomore and junior transfers are evaluated differently than freshmen.”

 4. Will my credits transfer?